COMP2150-Game-Design/COMP2150-Prac-09/README.md

 Write down your observations from your data, taking note of where data might be incomplete, or where conclusions can't be drawn for one reason or another (lack of clarity of a question, or factors that may have skewed results).

+## Presenting (20 min)
-Once you are done, yoru instructor will ask you to share your visualisations and findings.
+Once you are done, your instructor will ask you to share your visualisations and findings.
 Moving around the room, each group should talk through:
 * What design questions they were trying to answer.
 * What data they collected.
 * What they discovered and why (using the visualisations as an aid).